Briosco

 Briosco (Brianzöö: Briusch [briˈusk]) is a comune (municipality) in the Province of Monza and Brianza in the Italian region Lombardy, located about 30 km north of Milan.
 As of 31 December 2004, it had a population of 5,676 and an area of 6.6 km2.

 Under the comune, lie two fraction: Capriano and the historical and cultural site of Fornaci.
 Briosco borders the following municipalities: Inverigo, Veduggio con Colzano, Renate, Besana in Brianza, Giussano, Carate Brianza, Verano Brianza.

 Demographic evolution

+Sport

+The Associazione Sportiva Dilettantistica Brioschese, commonly known as Brioschese, is an amateur football club based in Briosco.
+The club's colors are white and red.